eleda77/eleda77.github.io/docs/vocab_list.md

 **pessimal** - bad to a maximal extent; worst

 **phantasmagoria** - a sequence of real or imaginary images like that seen in a dream

+**philistine** - a person who is hostile or indifferent to culture and the arts, or who has no understanding of them (or adjective in that it describes someone like that)

 **piscatorial** - of or concerning fishermen or fishing